madhurijetty/KBS_TermProject/README.md

 Member Name   |   Roles & Responsibilities   |
 :--- | :--- |
-**Uma Sai Madhuri Jetty** | Preprocessing and EDA of data and work with Ankita on developing dashboards using datalab, research and working on AutoML for modelling with Ankita and Project Documentation  |
+**Uma Sai Madhuri Jetty** | Preprocess and EDA of data, work with Ankita on developing dashboards using datalab, research and work on AutoML for modelling with Ankita and Project Documentation  |
-**Ankita Kumari** | Preprocessing Data along with Madhuri and bigquery processing for data reading into datalab, Research on AutoML techniques along with Madhuri and project documentation |
+**Ankita Kumari** | Preprocess Data along with Madhuri and bigquery processing for data reading into datalab, Research on AutoML techniques along with Madhuri and project documentation |
 **Sahithi Priya Gutta** | Research dataset and work with Shahi on reasearching and developing models manually and project documentation |
 **Ashesh Shahi** | Worked with Sahithi on researching dataset, reasearching and developing models manually and project documentation|
 ***